HOME List of Skull Pages GLOSSARY SEARCH

 Families - Alligatoridae & Crocodylidae

 Crocodylus - "pebble-worm", from the Greek kroke (pebble) and drilos (worm), presumably referring to its knobbly skin.
-Reptiles are often grouped with worms in classical texts.
+Reptiles were often grouped with worms in mediaeval texts.

 porosus - "calloused" (Greek)